jlee709/the-async-force-ep-1/README.md

    _the instructions below will mention ids and classes from index.html, study that document_

-  1. Get a Person object from the SWAPI, http://swapi.co/api/people/4/
-      - fill in `person4Name` with the value of Person's `name`
-      - fill in `person4HomeWorld` with the value of Person's `homeworld` (name)

-  1. Get a Person object from the SWAPI, http://swapi.co/api/people/14/
-      - fill in `person14Name` with the value of Person's `name`
-      - fill in `person14Species` with the value of Person's (first) `species` (name)

   1. Get a list of all the films from the SWAPI, http://swapi.co/api/films/
       - fill in `filmList` with a new `<li>` element for each `film`